Colposcopy

 Having a colposcopy

-The doctor or nurse puts an instrument called a speculum into your vagina.
-This holds the vagina open so that they can see your cervix.
+The doctor or nurse gently puts an instrument called a speculum into the vagina.
+This holds the vagina open so that they can see the cervix.
+It should not hurt but sometimes it can feel uncomfortable.

 If you need a biopsy